audi167/discord-server-nuker/README.md

 To provide you with such content we need your support, so watching ads is mandatory to get the download.
 So just click through and you are done!
 You can access the  [Download](https://onepiecered.co/s?dlJi) here!

 ---

+This tool is for educational purposes only, we are not responsible for what is done with this tool.

+---